 Here’s a great op-ed in The New York Times written by our hilarious colleague Laurie Kilmartin: Being a Female Comic in Louis C.K.’s World

-Most of our shows are quite affordable although some female comedians are in high demand so they’re not as inexpensive.
+Most of our shows are quite affordable although some female comedians are in high demand so they’re not inexpensive.

 We produce a show called Fabulously Funny Females which came about by accident.
 I was talking to a female comic whose best friend and roommate was also a female comic.
 I said it must be great for you two to work and travel together.
 She said they’re both headliners so they never work together (a typical show has one headliner).
 Plus that nobody ever puts two women in the same show.

 Our shows often have two (or three, or four) headliners in the same show- it makes for a stronger show.
 So I booked them together at a theatre.
-I usually emcee the theatre shows but I wasn’t available and happened to choose another woman to emcee.
+I usually emcee our theatre shows but I wasn’t available and happened to choose another woman to emcee.
 We billed the show as Fabulously Funny Females and it sold out.
-It’s one of our most popular theme show offerings- when we do them the audience asks us to do it again.
+It’s one of our most popular theme show offerings- when we have them the audience asks us to do it again.